Most HIV drugs list diarrhoea as a possible side effect.

 Diarrhoea can be related to something you have eaten, other infections and travel to other countries.

 Most of us get diarrhoea at some point and having a lower CD4 count increases this risk.
+So HIV can cause diarrhoea with a low CD4 count.
 Most diarrhoea is self-limiting lasting just for a few days.
 However, sometimes it can last for a few days, weeks, months or, in some cases, years.

 Anything lasting more than a few days is serious enough to talk to your doctor about.